Willson Contreras Player Props: Cardinals vs. Yankees

 - Contreras is batting .215 with 16 doubles, eight home runs and 27 walks.

-- Looking at the 72 games he has played this year, he's went deep in six of them (8.3%), and in 2.7% of his trips to the plate.
+- In 8.3% of his games this year, he has hit a home run, and 2.7% of his trips to the plate.

-- Contreras has driven home a run in 21 games this season (29.2%), including more than one RBI in 6.9% of his games and producing three or more of his team's runs on two occasions..
+- Contreras has an RBI in 21 of 72 games this year, with multiple RBI in five of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.